Solar power in California: Operational

 Total operational installed gross power is 1,313 MW (1346 MW until 2014).
 Production in 2015 was 2,309 GWh, 71.2% of U.S. total solar thermal generation.

 Planned

-South Belridge Oil Field, near Bakersfield, California, a solar EOR facility that is projected to eliminate 376,000 metric tons of carbon emissions.
+South Belridge Oil Field, near Bakersfield, is a solar EOR facility that is projected to eliminate 376,000 metric tons of carbon emissions.
 It was announced in November 2017 as a joint venture between GlassPoint Solar and Aera Energy.

 In 2012, the Bureau of Land Management gave priority status to 5 solar project proposals in California.
 The 750 MW McCoy Solar Energy Project was proposed by NextEra, though only 1/3 of that wattage was ever installed.
 The remaining development of the project is currently on hold.
 The 100 MW Desert Harvest project has been proposed by enXco.
 The 664 MW Calico Solar Energy Project was redesigned by K Power but later abandoned.